nater1983/rhythmbox-tray-icon/README.md

 Restores the tray icon functionality from the 0.x series.
 Requires Rhythmbox 2.9+

-Tray icon, has a green 'play' when a song is playing:
+Tray icon, has a green 'play' when a song is playing.

 ![Tray Icon](http://farm8.staticflickr.com/7232/7219610460_327356b800_o.png)

+You can rate the song, play/pause, go previous, go next, or quit.

+Clicking directly on the tray icon will attempt to show the Rhythmbox window.

 When you hover over the icon, it shows the playing song: